Imagine Axl Rose, royalty among rockers, and Ann Handley, the queen of content, made a baby. They name the kid Jason.

 And the cradle will rock.

 Baby Jason loves getting rocked to sleep.
 Daddy soothes him with tender renditions of “Sweet Child O’ Mine.”
 Who knows what kind of jungle juice Axl puts in the boy’s bottle.
+If you haven’t head of this famous song yet, then you are missing out on the 90’s craze.
+Head over quick to MusicCritic and discover the band!

 When mama puts Jason night-night, she tries to read him “Goodnight Moon,” but oddly, Jason never actually settles into slumber until Ann gets out the special baby blue edition of her book “Content Rules.”